Clkwong3/Customizable-PW/README.md

 # Customizable-PW

-⋅⋅⋅Are you tired of trying to come up with distinctive passwords?⋅⋅ ⋅⋅⋅Can't remember which symbol or character could be used?⋅⋅ ⋅⋅⋅Build an application that makes a random password _for_ you!
+Are you tired of trying to come up with distinctive passwords?
+ Can't remember which symbol or character could be used?
+ Build an application that makes a random password _for_ you!

 ## Description